Yahtzee (game show)

-Yahtzee is a game show that premiered on January 11, 1988.
+Yahtzee is an American game show that premiered on January 11, 1988.
 Based on the dice game Yahtzee, the show was hosted by Peter Marshall, with Larry Hovis serving as both the show's announcer and a regular panelist.
 Each week featured a different hostess serving as "dice girl", including Kelly Grant, Denise DiRenzo, and Teresa Ganzel.

 Yahtzee was originally taped at Trump's Castle in Atlantic City, New Jersey, though later it moved to Showboat Hotel & Casino.
-Production ceased shortly after the program premiered and it is unclear just how many episodes were recorded or when they stopped airing; Yahtzee also suffered from low ratings.

 Gameplay

 Two teams of three contestants played against each other along with a panel of five celebrities.

 The team in control—starting with the challengers—chose one of six open-ended questions (e.g., "Name something you put on rice." or "What's your biggest gripe when you go shopping?").
 Marshall asked the chosen question to the panel, who then wrote down their responses.
 Each contestant, starting with the team captain, gave a verbal answer in an attempt to match the stars' answers.
 The other team played one of the remaining five questions.
 The team with the most matches won the round.
 If the teams had the same number of matches, a tie-breaker involving only the team captains was played.
 The celebrities read the question to themselves and then wrote down an answer.
 Marshall read the question aloud to the team captains, and the first contestant to buzz-in and provide an answer that matched one of the celebrities' answers won control of the round.

 Winning a round gave the team captain a chance to roll five dice, as in regular Yahtzee.
 However, each die featured one face reading "Wild" in place of a number.
 The team rolled the dice and chose dice in order to build a combination of five of the same number.

 Rounds two and three were played in similar fashion to round one, with each team responding to one question in each round.
 However, the winner of round two rolled all five dice (as opposed to using only the remaining dice as in the traditional game), attempting to build on any previous combination from the earlier round.
 The winners of round three chose to either roll their dice or pass the dice to their opponents.
 The team that eventually rolled the dice in round three received two rolls.

 The first team to make a Yahtzee, or the team closest to a Yahtzee at the end of three rounds won the game.
 If the game ended a tie (e.g., if one team had four 6's and the other had four 5's), a sudden death question was played, with the same rules as the tie-breaker in the question rounds.
 The first team to match at least one celebrity won the game.